mrkamel/search_flip/README.md

 ```

-Finally, SearchFlip comes with a minimal set of dependencies (http-rb, hashie
+Finally, SearchFlip comes with a minimal set of dependencies.
-and oj only).

 ## Reference Docs